picios/tokenizer/README.md

 require_once __DIR__ . '/vendor/autoload.php';
 $tm = new TokenManager('seed', [
-    'id', // information about fields, that the token will contain ]);
+    'id', // information about fields, that the token will contain.
+In this case only 'id' ]);
 $token = $tm->createToken([
     'id' => 5,